 3) There is no “third kick at the cat”.
-The cat has run away and will not let you kick it a third time.
 If salvage fails, there is little benefit to trying yet another salvage therapy.
 90% chance it won’t work, 90% chance it’ll cause life altering side effects.
 The treatment choices are surveillance or androgen deprivation.
 The exception: if the cancer comes back in one or two spots that are in an area that has not had much previous radiation.

-4) Do not use the same treatment for salvage that failed the first time unless there is a clear and obvious reason why it failed the first time which can be avoided the second time.
+4) Do not use the same treatment for salvage that failed the first time unless there is an obvious reason why it failed the first time which can be avoided the second time.
 Otherwise, why should it work the second time?